ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# VMware HCX on IBM Cloud overview
+# VMware HCX on {{site.data.keyword.cloud_notm}} overview
 {: #hcx_considerations}

 The VMware HCX service is not available to Business Partner users.
 {: important}

-VMware HCX™ on {{site.data.keyword.cloud_notm}} extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from {{site.data.keyword.cloud_notm}} without any conversion or change.
+VMware HCX™ on {{site.data.keyword.cloud}} extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 You can modernize your VMware® environment without the need to refactor or modify your existing application, as HCX enables a seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} and ensure the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
-VMware HCX on IBM Cloud is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
+VMware HCX on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
 {: shortdesc}

 The HCX version available for deployment is periodically updated to the most recent version of HCX.
 VMware® requires you to be on one of their supported versions in order for you to open a support request for HCX.
-For more information, see [VMware HCX release notes](https://docs.vmware.com/en/search/#/VMware%20HCX%204.0.1%20Release%20Notes){: external}.
+For more information, see the [VMware HCX release notes](https://docs.vmware.com/en/search/#/VMware%20HCX%20Release%20Notes){: external}.
 {: note}

 For VMware vCenter Server with NSX-T™ instances, HCX is supported for NSX-T 3.1 or later and for VMware vSphere® 7.
 HCX requires you to use one of the following licenses from {{site.data.keyword.cloud_notm}}: